Returning to the Place Where Trauma Occurred

 Preparing to Face the Dreaded Demons of Anxiety Living Where Trauma Happened

 Trauma is different for everybody.
 I always assumed that trauma was associated with something specific and tangible: war, an accident, personal injury, abuse, a sudden death, etc. I had no idea that extreme panic can, in and of itself, be traumatic.
 It certainly was, in my case.
 Being that the cottage was the place where the worst of the trauma occurred, it was the cottage that became a place of intense fear.
-To return meant that I would have to face the dreaded demons of anxiety that resided there or, more precisely, where, in my mind, the cottage became a place of terror.
+To return meant that I would have to face the dreaded demons of anxiety that resided there.

 I thought I would feel nervous in the hours leading up to our departure and during the almost three-hour drive to the cottage.
 I didn't.
 We pulled into the driveway, and I exited the car precisely when a loon called out across the lake as if to welcome us back.
 It felt good.
 I felt good.